 Some sites, including many public agencies, may require immunizations.
 Please contact the OHSU Student Health Center with a list of required immunizations and make an appointment to receive the appropriate immunizations.

-FEC then coordinates review and assignment of letter grade (A-F) by the student's faculty adviser.
+Final Materials are due typically the last week of the term in which the placement is completed.
+Specific deadlines are given each term.
+The FEC then coordinates review and assignment of letter grade by the student's faculty adviser.
 All materials should be submitted via email to the FEC.
-Late submissions of any requirements will negatively impact the course grade.